August 8th, 2013

 The CNN Belief Blog covers the faith angles of the day's biggest stories, from breaking news to politics to entertainment, fostering a global conversation about the role of religion and belief in readers' lives.
 It's edited by CNN's Daniel Burke with contributions from Eric Marrapodi and CNN's worldwide news gathering team.

-abortion atheism atheist Bible Catholic Catholic Church Christianity church CNN CNN's Dan Gilgoff CNN's Dan Merica CNN's Jessica Ravitz cnn affiliate cnn cnn current-events entertainment evangelicals god Homosexuality human-rights isis Islam Israel Jesus Judaism media middle-east Muslim muslims politics Pope Pope Benedict pope benedict xvi Pope Francis Pope John Paul II Rachel Held Evans religion religious freedom roman catholic church science Supreme Court travel vacation Vatican World Youth Day
+atheism atheist Bible Catholic Catholic Church Christianity church CNN CNN's Dan Gilgoff CNN's Dan Merica CNN's Jessica Ravitz cnn affiliate cnn cnn current-events entertainment evangelicals god Homosexuality human-rights isis Islam Israel Jesus Judaism libya media middle-east Muslim muslims politics Pope Pope Benedict pope benedict xvi Pope Francis Pope John Paul II Rachel Held Evans religion religious freedom roman catholic church science Supreme Court travel vacation Vatican World Youth Day